 Our Roots Go Deep

-The university is divided into the following schools and colleges: arts and sciences, architecture and allied arts, business, education, journalism and communication, law, and music and dance.
+The university is divided into the following schools and colleges: arts and sciences, business, education, journalism and communication, law, and music and dance.
 Each school boasts top-ranked programs.

 The campus itself began as an 18-acre parcel of land, but has grown to a 295-acre gem.
 It is home to brand-new labs, residence halls, and a newly remodeled recreation center and student union, not to mention more than 3,000 trees.
 We hope you enjoy your visit!